How To Get Traffic To Your Website Without Social Media

 Here is a recap on how to get traffic to your website and blog without social media:

-- Scrap for long tail keywords because it will have less competition and will most likely have a buyer intention.
+• Scrape for long tail keywords because it will be less competitive.

-- Focus on one topic, write content around it and then organise it so users and search engines can easily find information they want.
+• Focus on one topic, write content around it and then organize it so users and search engines can easily find information they want.

 You got this.